potoshk/potos-docs/docs/glossary/index.md

 Next, we'll dive into POTOS transactions, outlining their prerequisites, data structure, and lifecycle.

-Additionally, it explores transaction fees, including gas prices, gas usage, gas limits, and POTOS-specific gas configurations.
+Additionally, transaction fees will also be introduced in detail, including gas prices, gas usage, gas limits, and POTOS-specific gas configurations.

 The roles and operation of nodes within the network are discussed, along with consensus algorithms like PBFT and PoS-rPBFT.